Production of Jurassic World: Louisiana

 Jurassic World was also shot in Louisiana to take advantage of the state's tax incentives, making it the first film in the series not to be shot at studios in Los Angeles.
-Filming was scheduled to remain in Louisiana for eleven weeks beginning in June 2014 at New Orleans's abandoned Six Flags New Orleans theme park, and continuing there for approximately two weeks.
-Jurassic World's Main Street and boardwalk, measuring 300 × 200 feet, was constructed in Six Flags New Orleans' parking lot, but the theme park itself was not used for filming, as it was too badly damaged from Hurricane Katrina.
+Filming was scheduled to remain in Louisiana for eleven weeks beginning in June 2014 at the abandoned Six Flags New Orleans theme park, and continuing there for approximately two weeks.
+Jurassic World's Main Street and boardwalk, measuring 300 × 200 feet, was constructed in the Six Flags parking lot, but the theme park itself was not used for filming, as it was too badly damaged from Hurricane Katrina.
 While filming was underway in Hawaii, a crew of approximately 400 people worked to construct the boardwalk set.
 Approximately 800 extras were used to populate the Main Street set during filming.
 One of Main Street's restaurants is named Winston's after Stan Winston, who died in 2008.
-A statue of Attenborough's character John Hammond is also seen in the film.
-Although Goldblum did not reprise his role as Ian Malcolm, the character is twice shown in an image on a fictional book written by the character.

 Singer Jimmy Buffett, a friend of Marshall, has a brief, non-speaking cameo appearance during the film's pterosaur attack sequence.
-A Margaritaville restaurant, part of a chain owned by Buffett, was constructed as part of Jurassic World's Main Street; it is destroyed during a battle between the T. rex and the Indominus.
+A Margaritaville restaurant, part of a chain owned by Buffett, was also constructed as part of Jurassic World's Main Street; it is destroyed during a battle between the T. rex and the Indominus.
 Trevorrow based the pterosaur attack sequence on triptych paintings by Hieronymus Bosch that include details for their admirers to observe.
 Trevorrow said about the scene: "I wanted to be able to step back and look at these tableaus of chaotic action and allow people who watch the movie over and over again ... to always see a different story as you look specifically at different parts of the frame".

-The sequence includes a scene in which Claire's assistant Zara (McGrath) is carried off by several Pteranodon before falling into the park's lagoon, where she is eaten by the Mosasaurus, marking the first female death in the series.
+The pterosaur sequence includes a scene in which Claire's assistant Zara (McGrath) is carried off by several Pteranodon before falling into the park's lagoon, where she is eaten by the Mosasaurus, marking the first female death in the series.
 Trevorrow wanted to make it "the most spectacular death we can possibly imagine", while also wanting to surprise moviegoers, stating: "Let's have someone die who just doesn't deserve to die at all".
 McGrath performed her own stunts for the scene, which involved the fall and submersion into the park's lagoon.